‘Love Challenges, Be Intrigued By Mistakes, Enjoy Effort And Keep On Learning!’

 North American Study

 In the Summer term, children further develop their map reading skills and use of 4-figure grid references.
 They also learn more about longitude and latitude and how this impacts upon physical and human geography along with understanding the difference between climate and weather.

 Children in Year 5 have the fantastic opportunity to take part in the large-scale, inter-school performance festival, which enables pupils to explore Shakespeare through compelling drama in the classroom, before bringing together up to 8 schools to perform on the stage of prestigious professional theatres across the North West and beyond.

-Please see our curriculum overview for more information about the other learning opportunities that take place in Year 5.
+Please see the downloads section of this page to view our curriculum overview for more information about the other learning opportunities that take place in Year 5.